UKCloud/documentation/articles/vmware/vmw-how-view-storage-usage.md

     ![VM card showing storage usage and allocation](images/vmw-vcd10.1-vm-storage.png)

-## Viewing a VDC's storage usage (vCloud API)
+## Viewing a VDC's storage usage (Cloud Director API)

-To check your storage profile usage programmatically, you need to call the appropriate vCloud REST API endpoint.
+To check your storage profile usage programmatically, you need to call the appropriate Cloud Director REST API endpoint.

 > [!NOTE]
-> Before calling this endpoint, you must first authenticate your session as described in [*How to access VMware Cloud Director through the vCloud API*](vmw-how-access-vcloud-api.md).
+> Before calling this endpoint, you must first authenticate your session as described in [*How to access VMware Cloud Director through the Cloud Director API*](vmw-how-access-vcloud-api.md).

 We've provided some sample code to show how to make this call on our [GitHub repository](https://github.com/ukcloud/knowledge_centre/tree/master/StorageProfileUsage).